 Mussar goes to the core of what it means to be Jewish – acting to bring kindness, justice, and compassion into the world.
 These are lofty ideals, and if it were easy to act in those ways, the world would be a wonderful place.
 In the real world, however, we are all flawed, and slip up in large and small ways every day.
 That’s ok, it is how we were meant to be.
 But, we don’t need to be a prisoner of our impulses and bad habits.
 More about how to connect Jewishly, even if you worry because you had a crappy or no Jewish education.

 Mussar teaches how to find those things inside that get in the way of being the kind of amazing person we all aspire to be.
 More importantly, Mussar teaches that with small steps and mindful living, we can bring balance and healing to start living a better life today.

 Mussar is based on the principal that we all have the same soul traits that make up who we are – however we are each at different points on the spectrum for each of them.
 The purpose of a Mussar practice is to create balance among these different traits within our souls.
 This is achieved by focusing on a single soul trait for two weeks at a time.
 The American Mussar framework makes it easy to identify habits and thoughts activated by the Soul Trait.
 We can then begin to make small modifications to our behavior with the goal of being more centered and nurturing to ourselves and others.

 Finally, we try to summarize the back story to help you get started right away, and learn as you go.
-We’ll provide you an app, visualization tools, and other fun ways to practice and get started.
+We’ll provide you with Mantra Cards, visualization tools, and other fun ways to practice and get started.